GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-03-26-semantic-resolution.md

 ## Why there are three objects for one job

-If we discard com.sun.source.tree.Scope and com.sun.tools.javac.api.JavacScope, which serve as a sort of api for external use, it is remarkable why there are multiple classes involved in the same process of symbol and type resolution.
+If we discard com.sun.source.tree.Scope and com.sun.tools.javac.api.JavacScope, which serve as a sort of api for external use, it is remarkable that there are multiple classes involved in the same process of symbol and type resolution.
 Instead of wrapping Scope in AttrContext and AttrContext in Env, you could simply put everything in Env.

 Generally, it doesn't matter a lot, as you would end up with the same amount of code lines and problems to solve, so it is not a big deal.
 But what we can do is try to find out what, generally speaking, the strength of each of this classes is.

-### Scope
+## Scope

 I start with the one that is wrapped the most.
 It is also the largest class in terms of lines, namely 1145.
 Env stops at 154 and AttrContext at 181.
 Scope is a sophisticated class designed for performance.
 This is what the javadoc comment on top says:

 _A scope represents an area of visibility in a Java program.
 The Scope class is a container for symbols which provides efficient access to symbols given their names.
 Scopes are implemented as hash tables with "open addressing" and "double hashing".
 Scopes can be nested.
 Nested scopes can share their hash tables._

-#### Structure
+### Structure

 The Scope class has all sorts of nested static classes with a lot of inheritance relationships.
 No static inner class is nested more than one level deep, but inheritance relationships do run deeper.
 This is the inheritance tree: